 - Macbook Pro

-What are the symptoms of Display Program on your Mac?
+What Are The Symptoms of Display Program On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.